-The nameplate is fastened to the front of the heater.
+The identification plate, containing the specific heater details, is fastened to the end of the heater.

-The second nameplate (duplicate) is included in the scope of supply of the heater.
+A second identification plate (duplicate) is included with the heater.

-If required, the duplicate nameplate can be adhered in a clearly visible position on the heater or near to the heater.
+The duplicate identification plate should be adhered in a clearly visible position on the heater or near to the heater if the original identification plate can not be read.